justinpaulturner/dwelo-scheduler/README.md

 # Dwelo Smart Apartment AC Scheduler Tool

 This program is a scheduling tool for your Dwelo AC controller.
 It allows you to automate the heating and cooling of your Dwelo.
-It is written in Python and uses a few simple libraries.

-Simply running the file in a terminal works.
-The only dependancy you will need to install is schedule.
-A simple 'pip install schedule' worked for me.

-You will need to make your own login_creds.py file.
-I simply had login_id() and password() return their details.
+### Steps:
+- Run setup.py
+- Sign into Dwello on the browser that pops up
+- Run scheduler.py in a terminal
+- Make a login_creds.py file for added redundancy.

+### Requirements:
+- Python 3.7 or above
+- Linux/Mac OS
+- Chrome installation
+- Selenium python module
+- Schedule python module
+- Chrome driver for installed Chrome version